Date: Sun, 02 August 2020

 3. Eggplant and Pangkarra Chickpea Tagine served with Pangkarra Gluten Free Penne (Vegan option/GF) (Hot)

+Meals are available to all runners, regardless of the distance you’re running and if you’re supporting or volunteering on the day.
 Your meal will be available at the finish line at Belair.
 Please drop by the catering table in the Main Pavilion to pick up your meal.
+A list of people who have booked post-race meals can by found by clicking here.

 How to add a bus booking or meal to your registration